-Talking of water, in a country that sees a great deal of rain, it could be considered that rain makes potholes worse.
-Rain certainly doesn’t help; however, the real threat is from the freeze-thaw effect underground that commonly happens in colder seasons.
+Speaking of water, in a country that sees a great deal of rain, it could be considered that rain makes potholes worse.
+The rain certainly doesn’t help; however, the real threat is from the freeze-thaw effect underground that commonly happens in colder seasons.

-The best way to keep out the rain is to repair cracks and forming potholes when they are discovered, and protecting the road surface by refraining from using rock salt and opting for an environmentally friendly, organic alternative de-icer, such as EgoGrit Concentrate.
+The best way to keep out the rain is to repair cracks and potholes when they are discovered and protect the road surface by refraining from using rock salt and opting for an environmentally friendly, organic alternative de-icer, such as EgoGrit Concentrate.

 Looking for a safer way to de-ice icy surfaces?